-- 361. (1) The purpose of this Chapter is to regulate the export procedure. - (2) This Chapter applies to goods destined for- - (a) outright export; - (b) export under- - (i) the outbound leg of the temporary admission procedure for goods cleared 10 and released for that procedure in terms of Part 2 of Chapter 12; - (ii) outbound leg of the temporary export procedure for goods cleared and released for that procedure in terms of Part 2 of Chapter 17; or - (iii) the outward processing procedure in terms of Chapter 20; or - (c) export as inward processed compensating products under the inward 15 processing procedure in terms of Part 3 of Chapter 18. - (3) This Chapter does not apply to goods exported under- - (a) the international transit procedure in terms of Chapter 9; - (b) the transhipment procedure in terms of Chapter 11; - (c) outbound leg of the temporary admission procedure in terms of Chapter 12, if 20 the goods came under that procedure- - (i) in terms of international clearance arrangements referred to in Part 4 of that Chapter; or - (ii) automatically in terms of Part 5 of that Chapter; - (d) outbound leg of the temporary export procedure in terms of Chapter 17, if the 25 goods come under that procedure- - (i) in terms of international clearance arrangements referred to in Part 4 of that Chapter; or - (ii) automatically in terms of Part 5 of that Chapter; - (e) the tax free shop procedure in terms of Chapter 14;

-- (f) the stores procedure in terms of Chapter 15; or - (g) any other exclusion in terms of section 95 from export clearance requirements.
+(2) Thi) The purpose of this Chapter is to regulate the export procedure. is Chapter applies to goods destined for- outright export; 25 (D) export under-(i) the outbound leg of the temporary admission procedure for goods cleared and released for that procedure in terms of Part 2 of Chapter 12; (ii) outbound leg of the temporary export procedure for goods cleared and 30 released for that procedure in terms of Part 2 of Chapter 17; or (iii) the outward processing procedure in terms of Chapter 20; or export as inward processed compensating products under the inward processing procedure in terms of Part 3 of Chapter 18.
+(3) Thi is Chapter does not apply to goods exported under- 35 the international transit procedure in terms of Chapter 9; the transhipment procedure in terms of Chapter 11; outbound leg of the temporary admission procedure in terms of Chapter 12, if the goods came under that procedure- (i) in terms of international clearance arrangements referred to in Part 4 of 40 that Chapter; or (ii) automatically in terms of Part 5 of that Chapter; (d) outbound leg of the temporary export procedure in terms of Chapter 17, if the goods come under that procedure- (i) in terms of international clearance arrangements referred to in Part 4 of that Chapter; or 45 (ii) automatically in terms of Part 5 of that Chapter; (e) the tax free shop procedure in terms of Chapter 14; (f) the stores procedure in terms of Chapter 15; or (g) any other exclusion in terms of section 95 from export clearance require- 50 (0) ments.